kevinfiol/etto/README.md

 A small, customizable autocomplete and select component.
 Some highlights:

-* Lightweight (~3.1kb min+gzip)
+* Lightweight (~3.7kb min+gzip)
 * Written in ES6+
 * Zero dependencies
 * Framework agnostic

-**Etto uses ES6+ features, and only supports modern browsers.** It is not intended to work with IE11.
+**Etto uses ES6+ features, and only supports modern browsers.
+It is not intended to work with IE11.**

 This a replacement for my earlier component, [otto](https://github.com/kevinfiol/otto).
-I wanted to get rid of the Hyperapp dependency, but also simplify the codebase and features.
+I wanted to get rid of the Hyperapp dependency, but also simplify the codebase and features, hence the new name and project.
+Etto is also named after [a friend of mine (https://github.com/ettore34).
 I advise you use etto over otto.

-Etto is named after [a friend of mine](https://github.com/ettore34).
+Etto may or may not be the tool you're looking for.
+See the [other tools section](#other-tools)

 ## Install